-Was there anything different for you, like you said, going back to your roots with basically doing nonstop dialog?
+Was there anything different for you, like you said, returning to almost nonstop dialog?

 Like, did it change for me?
 No. There are so many good meaty scenes and great actors delivering the lines, and that’s just a really comfortable place to be as a filmmaker.
 It’s a lot harder sometimes when you’re doing a bigger commercial movie where there’s a scene that doesn’t make sense, but you somehow need to make it work because the plot requires it.
 You’re trying to make something feel honest when it’s only reason for being is moving the plot from point A to point B.